pedrojrv/email_classification/README.md

 ## ML Models

 A variety of models we're lightly tested including Decision Trees and Random Forests.
-Eventually due to limited performance in these models an LSTM model was trained and tested.
-See WRITEUP for more information.
+Eventually due to limited performance in these models, an LSTM model was trained and tested.
+The model is far from perfect with a training and validation accuracy of 0.87 and 0.62 respectively, but it demonstrates the core workflow when dealing with NLP challenges.
+GPU resources open up to the possibility of creating more complex and accurate models.

 ## Testing